bleach86/MCtimer/README.md

 This file is only updated by Minecraft when the game is paused, during an auto-save, and when the credits roll.
 That means that the timer is only updated when these events occur.

 The real time timer is updated every second.
-It can be reset to 0 by left clickiung, then left clicking again to start it again.
+It can be reset to 0 by left clicking, then left clicking again to start it again.
 Both timers automatically reset when a new world is created.

 This runs on Linux, MacOS, and Windows.
 Recomended python 3.6+